sentenial/developer-docs/pages/prodOpenBanking/ob_selfcallbacksetupoverview.md

 In this mode, once a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.psu}}">PSU</a> has been redirected to a selected <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.aspsp}}">ASPSP</a> and has completed his/her interactions with that bank, the payer is redirected to the `merchantPostAuthUrl`, as provided in the [Create Payment](ob_createpayment.html) request.

-In order for this to happen an <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.aspsp}}">ASPSP</a> must do two things:
+In order for the payer to be successfully redirected, an <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.aspsp}}">ASPSP</a> must do two things:

 1. Determine what the callback URL is for the specific <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.psu}}">PSU</a>.
 1. Confirm that this URL has been properly configured and registered (with that <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.aspsp}}">ASPSP</a>).

-To configure a callback URL with an <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.aspsp}}">ASPSP</a>:

-1. You must have a TPP license.
-1. Register the callback URL in your <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.aspsp}}">ASPSP</a> application (this is the Software Statement Assertion (SSA) in the UK Open Banking scheme).
-1. If you have already registered an SSA for UK Open Banking but had not specified any callback URLs, you will need to generate a new Software Statement in the Open Banking Directory and set the new callback URLs there.
-You may specify multiple callback URLs; as a partner you may want to specify different callback URLs for each of your merchants, for example.

-Note that:

-* A Callback URL is a url that has been listed as one of the redirect urls defined in the Software Statement in the Open Banking directory.
-* <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.aspsp}}">ASPSPs</a> will not process psuAuthUrls containing callbacks that are different to the ones used when the TPP registered with them.

-{% include important.html content="The Nuapay API Support team manage the TPP-to-ASPSP registration process including SSA management and callback URL registration.
+{% include important.html content="The Nuapay API Support team manage the TPP-to-ASPSP registration process (including callback URL registration) on behalf of our partners and merchants.
 Please contact your Account Manager if you need to register a new callback URL." %}

 ## Sequence Steps

 {% include note.html content="If you want to use this mode you must have first registered your OAuth 2.0 Callback Handler with the platform.
 Your Account Manager can provide you with more information on this." %}

-To use Self-Hosted-Callback mode:
+To use Self-Hosted-Callback mode see the flow described in the image below (click to enlarge) and refer to the steps 1-6 below for more detail:

+{% include tip.html content="Click Extend from the top menu to enlarge or click the image itself to open it in a new browser tab/window" %}
+{% include image.html file="ob_selfhostedcallback_flow-partner.png" url="images/ob_selfhostedcallback_flow-partner.png" target = "_new" alt="Self-Hosted-Callback Partner Flow" caption="SELF_HOSTED_CALLBACK Partner Flow" %}

 1. Using your partner-level API key retrieve the [list of your merchants](ob_partnerintegration.html#api-details---get-organisations) and [retrieve a token](ob_partnerintegration.html#api-details---post-tokens) representing the required merchant.
 1. You will design your own Bank Selection screen; use [Retrieve Banks](ob_getbank.html) to populate your interface.